apache/tvm/docs/langref/relay_expr.rst

 types.
 In particular, operator types are registered using a single type relation (see the above subsection), typically a relation specialized to that operator.
-For example, the :code:`add` operator is registered with the `Broadcast` relation, indicating that the arguments of :code:`add` must be tensors and that the return type is a tensor whose shape depends on those of its arguments.
+For example, the :code:`add` operator is registered with the :code:`Broadcast` relation, indicating that the arguments of :code:`add` must be tensors and that the return type is a tensor whose shape depends on those of its arguments.